-Towards a joint European research programme on health systems
+Towards a joint European research programme on health services and systems

 Over the last decade, European health systems have faced growing common challenges: ageing related issues and continuous financial pressures

 call for innovative solutions on how to organise health care in an equitable and efficient manner.
 To address this situation there is an urgent